NishBP/Flame-Website/README.md

 ## 🚀 About FLAME Sales Strategists

-**FLAME Sales Strategists** is a specialist firm passionate about helping businesses drive growth through modern sales approaches, strategic insights, and hands-on consultancy.
+**FLAME Sales Strategists** is a compoany with speacilists passionate about helping businesses drive growth through modern sales approaches, strategic insights, and hands-on consultancy.

 ---